thoughtworks/pacto/CONTRIBUTING.md

 ## Running test

 Pacto comes with a set of automated tests.
-All the tests are runnable via some a rake tasks:
+All the tests are runnable via rake
+tasks:

-Unit tests (`bundle exec rake unit`).
+- Unit tests (`bundle exec rake unit`).
-Integration tests (`bundle exec rake integration`).
+- Integration tests (`bundle exec rake integration`).
-User journey tests (`bundle exec rake journey`).
+- User journey tests (`bundle exec rake journey`).

-# Checking that all is green
+## Checking that all is green

 To know that both tests and static analysis is working fine you just have to
 run: